christianalfoni/flux-react/README.md

 var user = { name: 'Bob', active: true };
 module.exports = {

-	// A getter which returns a copy of the user object to prevent
+	// A getter which returns a new object with user
-	// mutation
+	// properties to avoid mutation
 	getUser: function () {
-		return FLUX.copy(user);
+		return {
+			name: user.name,
+			active: user.active
+		};
 	},

 	// Dispatch is called on every dispatch call to FLUX.